Y-mAbs Therapeutics Inc. (YMAB) and Edesa Biotech Inc. (NASDAQ:EDSA) Comparison side by side | New Business Observer

 Liquidity

-13.3 and 13.3 are the respective Current Ratio and a Quick Ratio of Y-mAbs Therapeutics Inc. Its rival Edesa Biotech Inc.’s Current and Quick Ratios are 9.2 and 9 respectively.
-Y-mAbs Therapeutics Inc. has a better chance of clearing its pay short and long-term debts than Edesa Biotech Inc.
+The current Quick Ratio of Y-mAbs Therapeutics Inc. is 13.3 while its Current Ratio is 13.3.
+Meanwhile, Edesa Biotech Inc. has a Current Ratio of 9.2 while its Quick Ratio is 9.
+Y-mAbs Therapeutics Inc. is better positioned to pay off its short-term and long-term debts than Edesa Biotech Inc.

 |Sell Ratings